Revised February 2022

 9. Annual General Meeting

-The League Treasurer shall submit to the Annual General Meeting the Statement of Accounts of the League duly audited by two persons elected at the previous Annual General Meeting.
+The League Treasurer shall submit to the Annual General Meeting the Statement of Accounts of the League duly audited by one person elected at the previous Annual General Meeting.

-The following will govern play in all League matches: -
+The following will govern play in all Summer League matches -

-The Annual General Meeting shall decide if a Ladies Doubles League, a Men’s Doubles League and a Mixed Doubles League (collectively referred to as “Leagues") shall be formed for each group.
-At the discretion of the Annual General Meeting any league may be divided into two or more divisions.
-The policy will be for a maximum of nine teams to constitute a league or division, as per an agreed plan.
-A system of promotion and relegation shall exist between divisions of a league, involving two teams in each case (except where a league/division comprises of 6 or less teams, then only one team will be promoted and only one team relegated).
+The Annual General Meeting shall decide if a Summer Ladies Doubles League, a Summer Men’s Doubles League and a Summer Mixed Doubles League (collectively referred to as “Leagues") shall be formed for each category.
+At the discretion of the Annual General Meeting any League may be divided into two or more divisions.
+The policy will be for a maximum of nine teams to constitute a League or division, as per an agreed plan.
+A system of promotion and relegation shall exist between divisions of a League, involving two teams in each case.
+Where a team has secured promotion from their division of the League, in accordance with this rule, but then subsequently withdraws its participation from the League, that promotion will then be awarded to the team finishing next in that lower division.
+Where a League/division comprises of 6 or less teams, then only one team will be promoted and only one team relegated).
 Any reconstruction of the League by the Annual General Meeting shall be based on the ranked order of the teams in the final League table, adjusted to take into account the promotions, relegations, additions and withdrawals previously agreed.
-If the leagues/divisions constitution necessitates nine teams in a division the higher division(s) shall contain the highest number of teams.
+If the Leagues/divisions constitution necessitates nine teams in a division the higher division(s) shall contain the highest number of teams.
 It is desirable to have divisions of eight teams for practical administration.

-Teams will play home and away matches with every other team in the same league and/or division, but in the event of the number of teams in the league making this impracticable, the Annual General Meeting can instruct the League Secretary to modify this arrangement provided always that each team plays at least one match against every other team in the same league and/or division and that each team’s Home and Away matches are equally distributed.
+Teams will play home and away matches with every other team in the same League or division, but in the event of the number of teams in the League making this impracticable, the Annual General Meeting can instruct the League Secretary to modify this arrangement provided always that each team plays at least one match against every other team in the same league or division and that each team’s Home and Away matches are equally distributed.

 A player who plays in a League for a club must be a bona-fide member of that club or organisation, i.e. a player must pay a membership subscription and/or a match fee to do so.
-A player may not play for more than one club in the same League during any one season.
-This does not prevent a player who is a bona-fide member of two clubs playing for teams representing both clubs providing that the person does not play for both teams in the same League during the same season.
+A player may not play for more than one club in the same category of League during any one season.
+This does not prevent a player who is a bona-fide member of two clubs playing for teams representing both clubs providing that the person does not play for both teams in the same category of League during the same season (e.g. a player could play in a men’s league for one club and in a mixed league for another club, but could not play in a men’s league for two clubs even if those club teams are in different divisions).

 Each player on the nomination list must play for their nominated team at least once in the first four matches, else they would have to be removed from the nomination list and another player, who has played in the first four weeks nominated in their place.
 Two members of the Executive Committee will review the listings at this period.

-Matches to be played on the days, as indicated in the League Fixture Booklet.
-A fixture may be played before the indicated date, with the full agreement of the League Secretary and the competing teams.
-Matches may only be postponed through bad weather, in which case the match must be replayed within twenty-one days of the date of the original fixture: at a date and time agreed by both teams, the Captain of the Home team to notify the League Secretary of the new date.
+Matches are to be played on the days, as indicated in the League Fixture Booklet.
+A fixture may be played before the indicated date, with the prior agreement of the League Secretary and the competing team.
+If this is agreed, none of the players whose fixture has been moved may play for any other team on the date that their match was originally schedule for.
+Matches may only be postponed owing to bad weather, in which case the match must be replayed within twenty-one days of the date of the original fixture: at a date and time agreed by both teams, the Captain of the Home team to notify the League Secretary of the new date.
 In the event of inclement weather, if one team does not wish to play, the match is postponed.
-In the knockout competitions if the away team has travelled to the home teams venue and the match is then postponed through bad weather, etc., the replayed match will then be switched to the venue of the team that had previously travelled.
+In the knockout competitions if the away team has travelled to the home teams venue and the match is then postponed owing to bad weather, the replayed match will then be switched to the venue of the team that had previously travelled.

 It is the duty of both teams to turn up for play irrespective of the state of the weather, unless both team captains/secretaries have previously contacted each other and have both agreed that in their opinion no play would be possible.

 In an unfinished match where a match result has been determined then if both teams are in agreement, any unfinished sets are scored at 0-0.
-(If the teams are not in agreement please refer to rule (11) above the match must be completed)
+(If the teams are not in agreement please refer to rule (11) (i) above as to the basis upon which the match must be completed)

 If a player is injured during a match, he/she must continue to play or concede the remaining sets/games.
 No substitutions are allowed.
 Unstarted sets must be conceded 6-0.